hbprosper/treestream/README.md

 treestream
 =======
-A simple interface to Root files containing simple trees.
+A simple interface to Root files containing simple trees, such as the CMS NanoAOD.
 We recommend that you create a directory called __external__ in your home directory, as shown below to contain all external packages, and install __treestream__ in that directory.
 You must